MetinVn/uyc-typescript/README.md

 ## Technology & Implementation Details

-This project leverages a modern React + TypeScript stack, with a focus on modularity, reusability, and smooth user experience.
-Here’s how the main technologies and patterns are used throughout the codebase:
+This project uses a modern React + TypeScript stack.
+Here’s what each technology is used for:

 - **React & TypeScript:**
-  The entire UI is built with React functional components and hooks, using TypeScript for type safety and maintainability.
-This ensures robust code and easier refactoring as the project grows.

-- **Vite:**
-  Vite is used as the build tool for fast development and optimized production builds.
+  For building the UI with type safety.

 - **State Management with Zustand:**
-  All global state (such as the user's music list, notifications, and format selection) is managed using Zustand.
-This lightweight state management library allows for simple, scalable, and performant state logic without boilerplate.
+  All global state (such as the user's music list, notifications, and format selection) is managed using Zustand for now.
+User data is currently stored locally, but I plan to implement saving user data to Firebase soon for better persistence and cross-device support.

+- **Form Validation with Zod:**
+  Zod is used to define schemas for form validation and authorization.
+This ensures that all user input is validated against strict rules, improving both security and user experience across all forms.

 - **Authentication & Persistence with Firebase:**
   User authentication (email/password and Google sign-in) and persistent storage are handled via Firebase.
 The [`src/firebase.ts`](src/firebase.ts) file sets up the Firebase app, and related logic is abstracted in the `services/` folder.

 - **Reusable Form Controllers & Validation:**
-  The `hooks/` folder contains custom hooks for form models and controllers (for example, `hooks-form-controllers/model/signin-form.ts` and `signup-form.ts`).
-These are reused across pages like [Sign In](pages/signin-page.tsx) and [Sign Up](pages/signup-page.tsx) to handle form state, validation, and error management in a consistent way.
+  The `hooks/` folder contains custom hooks for form models and controllers (for example, `hooks-form-controllers/model/signin-form.ts`, `signup-form.ts`, and others).
+These are reused across pages like [Sign In](pages/signin-page.tsx), [Sign Up](pages/signup-page.tsx), and [Reset Password](pages/reset-password-page.tsx) to handle form state, validation, and error management in a consistent way.

 - **Custom Notifications with Framer Motion:**
   The notification system ([`src/components/notifications.tsx`](src/components/notifications.tsx)) uses Framer Motion for smooth entrance/exit animations, providing a modern and responsive user feedback experience.